davidxia/fish_theme_davidxia/README.md

 ## davidxia

-A ZSH theme optimized for people who use:
+A fish shell theme optimized for people who use:

 * Solarized
 * Git
-* Unicode-compatible fonts and terminals (I use iTerm2 + Menlo)
+* Unicode-compatible fonts and terminals (I use Monaco for Powerline)

-For Mac users, I highly recommend iTerm 2 + Solarized Dark
+For Mac users, I highly recommend iTerm2 + Solarized Dark.

+*On Arch Linux, the characters for parts of the prompt are different.
+I had to change `segment_separator` and `right_segment_separator` to `\uE0B0` and `\uE0B2`, respectively.
+You can download the Monaco for Powerline font [here][aur-monaco-powerline-font-fixed-git].*

 ![davidxia theme](https://f.cloud.github.com/assets/1765209/255379/452c668e-8c0b-11e2-8a8e-d1d13e57d15f.png)